 Signpost project — finding your way with metastatic breast cancer

 Counterpart is a partnering with Cancer Council Victoria, McGrath Foundation, Breast Cancer Network Australia and Think Pink on a project convened by University of Melbourne.
 This project seeks to identify the information needs of people with metastatic breast cancer and provide tangible and accessible ways of finding the information people are looking for.
-Read about the Signpost project on the University of Melbourne website.
+Read about the Signpost resource.